 Lactoferrin is well-described to have antimicrobial effectiveness.
 Evidence supports using lactoferrin in 3 main ways:

-- Synergistically in combination with antibiotic therapy in treating infections
+- Synergistically in combination with antibiotic therapy in supporting the management of infections

-- As monotherapy to treat infections and other conditions
+- As monotherapy to support the management of infections and other conditions

 Synergistic Use of Lactoferrin

-Multi-drug-resistant bacterial infections are a major threat to public health.
-Lactoferrin can be used synergistically with antibiotic therapy to treat many different types of infections, including drug-resistant bacterial pathogens.
+Multi-drug-resistant bacterial infections are a major concern for public health.
+Lactoferrin can be used synergistically with antibiotic therapy to support the management of many different types of infections, including drug-resistant bacterial pathogens.

-A study in the Frontiers of Immunology suggests lactoferrin may be used to treat many conditions:
+A study in the Frontiers of Immunology suggests lactoferrin may support the management of many conditions:

 - Sepsis and necrotizing enterocolitis in neonates